intel/pailliercryptolib/README.md

 OpenMP unit-tests and benchmarks will automatically be applied if `-DIPCL_ENABLE_OMP=ON` is set.

 The executables are located at `${IPCL_DIR}/build/test/unittest_ipcl` and `${IPCL_DIR}/build/benchmark/bench_ipcl`.

+# Python Extension
+Alongside the Intel Paillier Cryptosystem Library, we provide a Python extension package utilizing this library as a backend.
+For installation and usage detail, refer to [Intel Paillier Cryptosystem Library - Python](https://github.com/intel-sandbox/libraries.security.cryptography.homomorphic-encryption.glade.pailliercryptolib-python).

 # Standardization
 This library is in compliance with the homomorphic encryption standards [ISO/IEC 18033-6](https://www.iso.org/standard/67740.html).